ASE-FS21-TrialNError/TrialNError-Client/README.md

 ## Roadmap
 Joining developers can contribute to the project by adding the following things:

-- User can have several wishlists
+- User can have several wish lists
-- Providing the user with an overview with charts of what kind of apps he has in his whishlist, example: pie chart with how many apps are for iOS, Android and both systems.
+- Providing the user with an overview with charts of what kind of apps he has in his whish list, example: pie chart with how many apps are for iOS, Android and both systems.
 - ... any other creative extensions which increases user experience! :smile: